joshuahansen/room-monitor/README.md

 # ROOM MONITOR README #

-This is a simple room monitor that measures the humidity of a room over the course of a week nad recoded it to a database.
+This is a simple room monitor that measures the humidity of a room over the course of a week and recoded it to a database.

 A cron job is set up to run at a specific time interval to pull data from the sense-hat.

 This data is then represented as a web interface.

 The sensor needs to be calibrated to account for the raspberry pi CPU temperature which warms the temperature approximatly 10 degrees.